 There are many ways that one can improve the digestion system, which include exercise and eating a healthy diet.
 Diet has a huge impact on the health of the digestive system because the foods that are consumed come in direct contact with the stomach and intestines.
+Having a good diet can help keep your stomach feeling good.
 If the foods are clean, then the digestive system will also remain clean.
 But unhealthy fats and other toxic substances, such as food additives and preservatives, can build up along the intestinal walls overtime and contribute to poor digestion.

 In addition to eating clean, it is just as important that the foods are compatible with the body, combined in the right manner and are eaten in the right quantities.
 The condition under which the foods are eaten can also influence the rate of digestion.